TanjilaNur/taskora/README.md

 1. Create `RemoteTaskRepositoryImpl` implementing `TaskRepository`
 2. Create `SyncedTaskRepositoryImpl` composing local + remote
 3. Swap the provider in `providers.dart` — **zero changes** to domain or presentation layers

----

-## 📄 Licence

-This project was built as a take-home technical assessment.
-All rights reserved.